imfly/sailsjs-docs-gitbook/cn/reference/websockets/resourceful-pubsub/publishCreate.md

 function makeNew(){

-    // Send the new users name to the 'testSocket' action on the 'users' controller
+    // Send the new users name to the 'testSocket' action on the 'users' contoller

     socket.get('/users/testSocket/',{name:'Walter'});
 }